Social Anxiety

 💬 FAQ

-❓ Is social anxiety the same as shyness?
+❓ Is social anxiety the same as being shy?

-❓ Can social anxiety exist without panic attacks?
+❓ Can social anxiety affect work or school?

 Sources & References